Group Discussion as Interactive Dialogue or as Serial Monologue: the Influence of Group Size Nicolas Fay, Simon Garrod and Jean Carletta (2000)

 Oral Public Discourse Verbal expression aimed at a public audience

-Introduction: Discourse and Narrative ** Stories and Narratives Close Pop-up all posts in this chapter What’s the Vibe?
-Please be patient as this may take up to a minute to load… Close Discourse profoundly shapes our perceptions and interactions.
-Exploring different forms of oral discourse—such as debates, interviews, and conversations—reveals how we convey ideas and … Continue reading Oral Public Discourse Verbal expression aimed at a public audience
+Discourse profoundly shapes our perceptions and interactions.
+Exploring different forms of oral discourse—such as debates, interviews, and conversations—reveals how we convey ideas and navigate conflicts.
+Examining these genres gives us a richer understanding of the subtleties and complexities that characterize human communication.
+Continue reading Oral Public Discourse Verbal expression aimed at a public audience

 The Two Pillars of Truth How the scientific method and Socratic elenchus underpin civilization